 SR2SR NDP that is either a HE Ranging NDP in the RX HE-LTF Repetition field.
 This value shall not be greater than the maximum number of HE-LTF repetitions that the sensing responder is capable of receiving.
 This value is referred to as aSensingSRRXRep.

 — The requested number of space-time streams the sensing responder receives in an SI2SR or SR2SR NDP in the RX STS field.
-This value shall not be greater than the maximum number of spacestreams that the sensing responder is capable of receiving for all bandwidths smaller than or equal to the maximum bandwidth used in TB and non-TB sensing measurement exchanges.
+This value shall not be greater than the maximum number of space-time(#3167) streams that the sensing responder is capable of receiving for all bandwidths smaller than or equal to the maximum bandwidth used in TB and non-TB sensing measurement exchanges.
 This value is referred to as aSensingSRRXSTS.

 — The requested number of space-time streams the sensing responder transmits in an SR2SI or SR2SR NDP in the TX STS field.
-This value shall not be greater than the maximum number of spacestreams that the sensing responder is capable of transmitting for all bandwidths smaller than or equal to the maximum bandwidth used in TB and non-TB sensing measurement exchanges.
+This value shall not be greater than the maximum number of space-time (#3167) streams that the sensing responder is capable of transmitting for all bandwidths smaller than or equal to the maximum bandwidth used in TB and non-TB sensing measurement exchanges.
 This value is referred to as aSensingSRTXSTS.

 — The requested number of antennas to be used in the reception of SI2SR and SR2SR NDPs by the